oscarabreu/Classical-WebServer/README.md

-# RESTful API for Form Management
+# RESTful API for Object Management

-This project provides a RESTful API for managing form submissions.
-It supports basic CRUD (Create, Read, Update, Delete) operations for form data, with in-memory storage.
+This project provides a RESTful API for managing game submissions.
+It supports basic CRUD (Create, Read, Update, Delete) operations for JSON objects, with in-memory storage.

 ## Features

-- Retrieve all submitted forms.
+- Retrieve all submitted games.
-- Retrieve a specific form submission by ID.
+- Retrieve a specific game submission by ID.
-- Submit a new form.
+- Submit a new game.
-- Update an existing form submission by ID.
+- Update an existing game submission by ID.
-- Delete a form submission by ID.
+- Delete a game submission by ID.

 ## Prerequisites